TheRubick/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
-<summary>Place the components on the right side of the image in the right place in the drawing<br>
+<summary>Place the components on the right side of the image in the right place in the drawing ✅ <br>
 <img src="images/cluster_architecture_exercise.png"/>
 </summary><br><b>
 <img src="images/cluster_architecture_solution.png"/>